 Private school tuition in the city costs around $15,000 – $35,000 from K – 8th grade, and $20,000 – $45,000 for high school in today’s dollars.
 As a result, we’ve got four years before he’s eligible for kindergarten to try and earn another $30,000+ a year in passive income.

 Although we forewent many luxuries since we graduated from college, there is not a day that goes by where we aren’t thankful for being able to leave our jobs for good at 34.
+We are a jobless family who has no status in society.
+But what we have is freedom and the ability to raise our kids full time.

 Recommendation To Build Wealth